Graphs in the 3--sphere with maximum symmetry: Abstract and spatial MS graphs

-$O$ is the isometry group of a regular octahedron(or a cube), $I$ is the isometry group a regular icosahedron (or a regular dodecahedron) and $A_5$ is the alternating permutation group of 5 elements.
-Clear $O$ and $I$ belong to $SO(3)$.
-And $\mathbf{I\times O}$ is the two sheet coverings of $I\times O$ under the two to one map $SO(4)\rightarrow SO(3)\times SO(3)$. $I$ has a lift in $SO(4)$ and can acts on $S^3$. $A_5$ can act on a regular 4--simplex, which has 5 vertices, as the orientation preserving isometry group.
-Hence it also belongs to $SO(4)$ and can acts on $S^3$.
-The $\mathbb{Z}_2$ summand acts on $S^3$ as an antipodal map which commutes with the action given by $I$ or $A_5$.
+Let $O$ be the orientation-preserving isometry group of a regular octahedron (or a cube), and let $I$ be the orientation-preserving isometry group of a regular icosahedron (or a regular dodecahedron).
+Then clearly $O$ and $I$ belong to $SO(3)\subset SO(4)$.
+Hence they also act on $S^3$. $\mathbf{I\times O}$ is the two-sheeted covering of $I\times O$ under the two-to-one map $SO(4)\rightarrow SO(3)\times SO(3)$, and it acts on $S^3$. $A_5$ acts on a regular 4-simplex, which has 5 vertices, as the orientation-preserving isometry group.
+Hence it also acts on $S^3$.
+Finally the $\mathbb{Z}_2$ summand acts on $S^3$ as an antipodal map which commutes with the action given by $I$ or $A_5$.
+Note that as abstract groups $O\cong S_4$ and $I\cong A_5$.
+However, the actions given by $I$ and $A_5$ are different.

 Then the results can be derived from Lemma \ref{same} below. \end{proof}

 \begin{remark} In \cite{Du2}, $J$ is used to denote $I$ and notations $\mathbf{J\times_J J}$, $\mathbf{J\times^{*}_J J}$ and $\mathbf{J\times O}$ are used to denote the fundamental groups of $\mathcal{O}_{28}$, $\mathcal{O}_{34}$ and $\mathcal{O}_{38}$. \end{remark}